-The Nintendo Switch is great for playing games, but it's not really a tablet.
+The Nintendo Switch is great for playing games, but it's more of a tablets.than a

-It may look like a children's tablet, but if you want more than gaming you may be disappointed in what the device can do.
+He does look like one children's tablet, but if you want more than just gaming you might be disappointed with what the device can do.
 Sure, they can play games on it, but that's about all they can do.

-In this article I compare the Nintendo Switch to children's tablets so that you can decide exactly which one to buy for your child.
+In this article I contrast the Nintendo Switch children's tablets so you can decide exactly which one to buy for your child.

 You should especially see the Nintendo Switch in the right age category.